wp-cli/handbook/repository-management.md

 ## Package Names

-Package names for the official `wp-cli` GitHub repository need to be discussed upfront with the [maintainers](https://github.com/orgs/wp-cli/teams/maintainers).
+Package names for the official `wp-cli` GitHub organization need to be discussed upfront with the [maintainers](https://github.com/orgs/wp-cli/teams/maintainers).

 Before creating a new repository, it's important to discuss the repository first.
 This discussion helps establish consensus on what purpose the codebase serves, and where it lives best in the WP-CLI ecosystem.